kjd/idna/README.rst

 Unicode Consortium.
 Known as `Unicode IDNA Compatibility Processing
 <https://unicode.org/reports/tr46/>`_, it provides for both a regular
 mapping for typical applications, as well as a transitional mapping to help migrate from older IDNA 2003 applications.
+Strings are preprocessed according to Section 4.4 “Preprocessing for IDNA2008” prior to the IDNA operations.

 For example, “Königsgäßchen” is not a permissible label as *LATIN CAPITAL LETTER K* is not allowed (nor are capital letters in general).